-The Medication Therapy Management (MTM) program helps you with your medications.
+Can the Medication Therapy Management (MTM) Program help you with your medications?

 What is the MTM program?

-Our MTM team will review your medications for any potential issues and notify your provider if any are found.
 This program is not considered a benefit and is a free service for eligible beneficiaries.
-Participation in the program is always voluntary, and you may choose not to participate or disenroll at any time.
+Participation in the program is always voluntary and you may choose not to participate or disenroll at any time.

 Who is it for?